Jon Stryker: UC Berkeley

+Kalamazoo College

 In 2009, Stryker's Arcus Foundation awarded a $200,000 planning grant and a $2.1 million project grant to Kalamazoo College to develop a social leadership center on campus.
 The Arcus Foundation also donated $5 million to cover the construction costs of the 10,000-square-foot building, now called the Arcus Center for Social Justice Leadership.
 In January 2012, Stryker's foundation awarded a $23 million endowment grant to support the center's operations and programming into the future.
 The endowment was the largest donation in the college's 182-year history and one of the largest given to any undergraduate institution in the United States for a social justice purpose.
 Opened in 2014, the center's mission is to support the pursuit of human rights and social justice by developing emerging leaders and sustaining existing leaders in the field of human rights and social justice.
 The center's modern design has been noted for being "nonhierarchical, open and inclusive" in a reflection of its social justice purpose.
 It was described as a "log cabin the Jetsons ordered from the 2062 Whole Earth Catalog" and "laudable simply for being eloquent and humane," in a 2014 New York Times architectural review.
 The building was designed by Jeanne Gang of the Chicago-based firm Studio Gang Architects.

 Stryker also makes contributions in support of the college's study abroad programs and enrollment diversity efforts.
 In 2008, he established a $5.6 million grant to fund the tuition and financial support of 50 Posse Scholars from the Los Angeles Unified School District.
 The grant, which supported the enrollment of 10 Posse Scholars in five consecutive academic classes at Kalamazoo College, was made in partnership with the Posse Foundation, a national organization that pairs high-performing public high school students from underrepresented groups in higher education with full, four-year academic scholarships at colleges and universities throughout the country.
 In 2001, Stryker made a $5 million grant in support of the college's highly ranked study abroad programs.

 In 2018, Stryker donated $20 million to Kalamazoo College to establish a 10-year scholarship program for students of color, first-generation students and those from lower-income families.

-Stryker has donated $66 million to the college in total.
+He has donated $66 million to the college in total.
 For his efforts, Stryker received Kalamazoo College's 2010 Distinguished Service Award, which goes to alumni who have made exceptional personal contributions to the college.